-In 2010, Massachusetts passed a law entitled, “An Act Relative to Postpartum Depression” (Chapter 313 of the Acts of 2010), which established a special legislative commission with different stakeholders in order to study and report on research and policy initiatives on postpartum depression (PPD) and make recommendations to address postpartum depression.
+In 2010, Massachusetts passed a law entitled, “An Act Relative to Postpartum Depression” (Chapter 313 of the Acts of 2010), establishing a special legislative commission with different stakeholders in order to study and report on research and policy initiatives on postpartum depression (PPD) and make recommendations to address PPD.
 The name of the Commission changed in 2016 to honor Representative Ellen Story upon her retirement.
-Commissioners were appointed according to the law and in December of 2011 the first Commission meeting was held.
-Since then, the Commission has met a total of 29 times and has assisted on many different PPD and perinatal mental health matters that have benefited women and families across the Commonwealth.
+Commissioners were appointed according to the law and the first Commission meeting took place in December of 2011.
+Since then, the Commission has met quarterly each year and has assisted on many different PPD and perinatal mental health matters benefitting birthing people and their and families across the Commonwealth.

 Representative Ellen Story championed the legislation and aided the Commonwealth in expanding PPD education and resources.

 Collaborating with Department of Public Health to promulgate PPD screening reporting requirements